Mardy Lindley

-Marten "Mardy" Lindley (born July 10, 1972) is an American former professional stock car racing driver and crew chief who currently serves as the crew chief for Rajah Caruth and the No. 88 Chevrolet Camaro SS for JR Motorsports in the NASCAR O'Reilly Auto Parts Series.
+Marten "Mardy" Lindley (born July 10, 1972) is an American former professional stock car racing driver and crew chief who currently serves as the crew chief primarily for Rajah Caruth and the No. 88 Chevrolet Camaro SS for JR Motorsports in the NASCAR O'Reilly Auto Parts Series.
 He is the son of the late Butch Lindley, who competed in the NASCAR Busch Series and the NASCAR Winston Cup Series.

 Lindley has also competed in one NASCAR Busch Series race in 2003, driving the No. 29 Chevrolet for Richard Childress Racing at Indianapolis Raceway Park, where he finished one lap down in sixteenth place.
 He has also previously competed in the United Speed Alliance Pro Cup.

 Lindley has previously worked for teams such as Roush Fenway Racing, HScott Motorsports, Kyle Busch Motorsports, GMS Racing, and MDM Motorsports.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)